Heinrich Brandler: Expulsion and communist oppositional activities

 The KPO initially conceived of itself as a factional influence group, attempting to change the political line of the Communist Party of Germany rather than a new party in competition with it.
 The organization held a second conference in November 1929 at which it, in the words of M.N.
 Roy, "declared unequivocally that between Social Democracy and Communism there is no half-way house."
 Roy claimed that the KPO had 6,000 dues-paying members and was publishing eight weekly and bi-monthly publications by the fall of 1929, with a combined circulation of 25,000.
 Brandler was named Secretary of the organization at this time.
 While the group never met with broad influence or electoral success, it nevertheless became the first as well as one of the most prominent parties to be identified with the so-called "International Right Opposition."

 On 1 January 1930, the KPO attempted to expand its influence even further with the launch of a daily newspaper, Arbeiterpolitik.
 Financial problems led it a reduction of frequency, however, and by 1932 the paper was being issued only once a week.

 Despite Roy's protestations that the KPO did not constitute an independent political party, it was not long before it had entered the field with its own candidates for office.
 It ran its own candidates in the 7 December 1929, provincial election in Thuringia, one of the organization's strongholds, although these garnered only 12,000 votes.
-In other elections, it supported the slate of candidates of the official Communist Party of Germany, including the candidacy of Ernst Thaelmann for President in the election of March 1932.
+In other elections, it supported the slate of candidates of the official Communist Party of Germany, including the candidacy of Ernst Thälmann for President in the election of March 1932.

 Brandler and the KPO were strongly in favor of the establishment of a united front against the menace of Nazism and were particularly critical of the Communist Party's conception that "once the Nazis get into power, then will the united front of the proletariat rise and brush them aside."
 Instead, the KPO called for the immediate formation of a broad anti-fascist alliance including the Social Democratic-controlled trade union federation, the Social Democrats, Communists, and the Socialist Workers' Party of Germany.

 Following the rise to power of Adolf Hitler and his ultra-nationalist National Socialist German Workers Party on 30 January 1933, and the wave of repression which ensued, Brandler and most of the KPO leadership fled to France.
 Brandler lived in Paris until the beginning of World War II, where he continued to be involved in communist politics.
 In 1939 and 1940, Brandler was temporarily interned by the Vichy government and was sent to prison in the south of France.
 Brandler and Thalheimer fled to Cuba to avoid greater repercussions in 1941.